What is Pequi?

-Due to the relatively small spread of these fruits, scientific studies are quite limited, but there have been enough to reveal a wealth of health benefits associated with this unassuming little fruit.
 Let’s take a closer look inside these fruits to see what makes them so healthy and popular.

-Digestive Health: Fiber is an important part of the vast majority of fruits and vegetables, and pequi is no exception.
-The high levels of fiber found in pequi help to improve your digestive health by adding bulk to your stool and reducing the occurrence of constipation, bloating, cramping, and diarrhea.
+Fiber is an important part of the vast majority of fruits and vegetables, and pequi is no exception.
+The high levels of fiber found in pequi help to improve your digestive health by adding bulk to your stool and thus reducing the occurrence of constipation, bloating, cramping, and diarrhea.
 Fiber also helps to eliminate excess “bad” cholesterol from your system, further improving your heart health.